Non Fiction Writers

 ~ Patrick McCaughey, Australian Book Review

 Poet, Non-Fiction Writer

 Kevin Hart's latest book of poetry.
-Barefoot, was published in February 2018 by Notre Dame Press, and has been selected as a finalist in Poetry in the 2018 Foreword INDIES.
+Barefoot, was published in 2018 by Notre Dame Press, and has been selected as a finalist in Poetry in the 2018 Foreword INDIES.

 Adult Non-Fiction Author